-An annual report of activities shall be prepared by all tenured faculty members and submitted to the Department Chair and the College Dean by March 1.
-This report is also the basis of the faculty member’s application for merit.
+An annual report of activities shall be prepared by all tenured faculty members and submitted to the Department Chair/School Director and the College Dean by March 1.

 Student evaluations: Each Fall semester, a minimum of two classes, chosen by the faculty member, will be evaluated by the students.
-If the faculty member fails to designate the courses and more than two instructional days have passed from the published deadline for designating courses, the Dean may designate the undesignated course(s) or may ask the Department Chair to do so.
-The results of these evaluations shall be provided to the faculty member, the Department Chair and the College Dean.
+If the faculty member fails to designate the courses and more than two instructional days have passed from the published deadline for designating courses, the Dean may designate the undesignated course(s) or may ask the Department Chair/School Director to do so.
+The results of these evaluations shall be provided to the faculty member, the Department Chair/School Director and the College Dean.

 After earning tenure, evaluations are conducted in the following manner:

-The first year after earning tenure, the faculty member conducts student evaluations in at least two classes being taught and submits a self-evaluation via an annual report of professional activities to the College Dean and the Department chair.
-These are archived by the Department Chair and the College Dean.
+The first year after earning tenure, the faculty member conducts student evaluations in at least two classes being taught and submits a self-evaluation via an annual report of professional activities to the College Dean and the Department Chair.
+These are archived by the Department Chair/School Director and the College Dean.

-The second year after earning tenure, the faculty member conducts student evaluations in at least two classes being taught and submits an annual report of professional activities to the College Dean and the Department Chair.
-The Department Chair will prepare a written evaluation of the department members based on the student evaluations and the annual report.
-The College Dean will prepare an evaluation of the Department Chair.
+The second year after earning tenure, the faculty member conducts student evaluations in at least two classes being taught and submits an annual report of professional activities to the College Dean and the Department Chair/School Director.
+The Department Chair/School Director will prepare a written evaluation of the department members based on the student evaluations and the annual report.
+The College Dean will prepare an evaluation of the Department Chair/School Director.
 This written evaluation is shared with the Department Chair.
-Each faculty member will be given opportunity to respond in writing to the Chair’s or Dean’s evaluation.
-This evaluation is archived by the College Dean and the Department Chair.
+Each faculty member will be given opportunity to respond in writing to the Chair/Director’s or Dean’s evaluation.
+This evaluation is archived by the College Dean and the Department Chair/School Director.

-The third year after earning tenure, the faculty member conducts student evaluations in at least two classes being taught and submits a self-evaluation via an annual report of professional activities to the Department Chair and the College Dean.
-This report is archived by the College Dean and the Department Chair.
+The third year after earning tenure, the faculty member conducts student evaluations in at least two classes being taught and submits a self-evaluation via an annual report of professional activities to the Department Chair/School Director and the College Dean.
+This report is archived by the College Dean and the Department Chair/School Director.

 After initial implementation of this evaluation policy, one half of the current tenured faculty will be evaluated after two years and the remaining one half of the tenured faculty shall be evaluated four years after implementation of the policy.
 Then the four-year rotation will begin for all the tenured faculty.
 The College Dean shall determine the faculty members in each of the two initial rotation periods.
 Should a faculty member receive sabbatical leave, or any extended leave, the four-year rotation is suspended for the period of the leave and will resume when the faculty member returns from leave.

-Special Provision relating to Deans, Department Chairs, and all Faculty Personnel Policies
+Special Provision relating to Deans, Department Chairs/School Directors, and all Faculty Personnel Policies

 Effective July 22, 2016, notwithstanding any other provision of the Faculty Handbook, in relation solely to the Department of Nursing Education and faculty assigned to it at the undergraduate or graduate level:

-- The Department Chair/ Director of Nursing Education shall be the immediate supervisor of all department faculty.
+- The Department Chair/School Director/ Director of Nursing Education shall be the immediate supervisor of all department faculty.

 - Promotion and Tenure and pre-Tenure processes are not modified in any manner by these Special Provisions.

-- Each full time faculty member in the department shall submit a copy of the Annual Report to the Department Chair/ Director contemporaneous with submission to the Dean.
+- Each full-time faculty member in the department shall submit a copy of the Annual Report to the Department Chair/School Director/ Director contemporaneous with submission to the Dean.

 - The Department Chair/ Director of Nursing Education shall complete the performance review of every faculty member each year after the submission date for the Annual Reports and prior to April 10.
 The performance review will be submitted to the faculty member, with copies to the Dean and the Provost.